eo33/ecommerce-app/README.md

 _Note: W35 starts from 28 Aug 2023_

+### Packages used for backend (Express):

+- config (for deployment)
+- Express
+- Mongoose
+- Express validator
+- Concurrently
+- Bcrypt
+- jsonwebtoken
+- Nodemon (dev only)
+- Multer (for file upload)

+### Packages used for frontend (React):

+- Bootstrap
+- Axios
+- Router dom
+- Redux-devtools-extension

 ## Feature 1: User Authentication and Authorization

 1. Allow users to sign up and log in.